apache/seatunnel/docs/en/connector-v2/sink/Redis.md

 ### expire [long]

-Set redis expiration time, the unit is second, not set by default.
+Set redis expiration time, the unit is second.
+The default value is -1, keys do not automatically expire by default.

 ### common options